What can you do with the DAO

-The DAO allows for two general types of proposals: proposals with binding actions, and information gathering polls.
+The DAO allows for two general types of proposals: proposals with direct binding actions, and governance proposals.

 The DAO allows the community to vote on binding actions that will result in changes made to Decentraland’s smart contracts on the Ethereum network.
-One of these binding actions is the transfer of the DAO’s MANA to fund community grants.
-Other binding actions that can be proposed to the DAO are:
+Those binding actions are:

 - Adding a catalyst node to the network of servers that host and run Decentraland’s virtual world.

-- Adding points of interest, or highlighted locations within the virtual world, to a list that is shown to users.
+- Adding or removing points of interest (POIs), or highlighted locations within the virtual world, to a list that is shown to users.
 This list helps users to find popular and interesting locations to explore.

 - Banning a name from Decentraland.
 This proposal type allows users to ensure that avatars cannot be given offensive and harmful names.